ubuntu-mate/ubuntu-mate.org/pages/donate.md

 This funding campaign has three main objectives:

-  * Fund the the Ubuntu MATE project's hosting and bandwidth costs.
-This include domain name registrations, server hosting and bandwidth costs to provide a website and Discourse powered community space that is not reliant on social networks.
+  * Fund the Ubuntu MATE project's hosting and bandwidth costs.
+These include domain name registrations, server hosting and bandwidth costs to provide a website and Discourse powered community space that is not reliant on social networks.
   * Fund the full time development of Ubuntu MATE and MATE Desktop and also be able to offer financial rewards to contributors of either project.
 Help subsidise the travel expenses of team members to represent MATE Desktop and Ubuntu MATE at FLOSS conferences.
   * Support other Open Source projects that Ubuntu MATE depends upon.